Skip to Main Content

 How Can Faculty Support Information Literacy

-• ● Schedule a library instruction session when students are at the point-of-need, e.g. after receiving a research assignment.
+Schedule a library instruction session or research workshop when students are at the point-of-need (e.g., after receiving a research assignment).

-• ● Work with a subject specialist librarian to tailor the session to the needs of the class.
+Work with a subject specialist librarian to tailor the workshop to the specific research needs of the class.

-• ● Encourage students to request additional assistance at the Reference Desk, via online chat or email, or by making an appointment with a subject specialist librarian.
+Encourage students to request additional assistance at the Reference Desk, via online chat or email, or by making an individual appointment with a subject specialist librarian.